Frequently asked questions on e-Authorizations

 On this page, you can find answers to frequently asked questions on Suomi.fi e-Authorizations.

 There are no separate user IDs for Suomi.fi e-Authorizations.
 Always log into the service using your personal ID, i.e. as yourself.
-If you have the right to act on behalf of a company, you can choose whether or not you wish to administer the mandates on behalf of that company.
+You then choose whether you want to go to your personal mandates or act on behalf of a company, association or other organisation.

 At present there is no notification of the expiry of a mandate.
 You can view the mandates that are about to expire in Suomi.fi e-Authorizations.